bhaskar-mitra/bhaskar-mitra.github.io/_posts/2025-07-16-why-i-am-leaving-big-tech.md

 But I am deeply disconcerted by the state of AI discourse today and the impact it has already had on industry, academia, government, and civil society.

 The hype itself is not a new phenomenon.
-Even as I was starting out in the field, I did not care much for the sudden rebranding of neural networks into “deep learning”.
+Even as I was starting out in the field, I did not care much for the sudden rebranding of neural networks into "deep learning".
-In fact, in many of my early works I continued to use the phrase “neural IR” (cheekily, shortening it to “neu-ir” to sound like “new IR”) over “deep learning for IR” and other such monikers.
+In fact, in many of my early works I continued to use the phrase "neural IR" (cheekily, shortening it to "neu-ir" to sound like "new IR") over "deep learning for IR" and other such monikers.
-But the hype around “AI” has taken a much more menacing turn.
+But the hype around "AI" has taken a much more menacing turn.
 It has turned into a [religious cult-ish phenomenon](https://www.youtube.com/watch?v=6ovuMoW2EGk), that is uncompromising in its opposition to any rational critique or discourse.
 Tech companies are mandating that every team insert large language models (LLMs) in every possible product feature, and even in their own daily workflows.
 Whether or not that has a positive or negative impact is completely besides the point.
 _Why?_
-Because the evidence-free promises of AI utopia that tech “leaders” are so boldly prophesizing makes stocks go brrrrrrrrr….
+Because the evidence-free promises of AI utopia that tech "leaders" are so boldly prophesizing makes stocks go brrrrrrrrr….
-No, AI will not be a “new digital species” (how much ever you try to anthropomorphize next-token prediction algorithms), nor will it be a wand that magically solves climate change or war or any of our social problems.
+No, AI will not be a "new digital species" (how much ever you try to anthropomorphize next-token prediction algorithms), nor will it be a wand that magically solves climate change or war or any of our social problems.
-But the grand fictitious narratives about AI, both the hype and the fearmongering, will continue to bolster claims of their “foundational” advancements resulting in potentially the biggest accumulation of power and wealth in the hands of a few in our lifetimes.
+But the grand fictitious narratives about AI, both the hype and the fearmongering, will continue to bolster claims of their "foundational" advancements resulting in potentially the biggest accumulation of power and wealth in the hands of a few in our lifetimes.
 That _is_ the intent and why AI is largely a fascist neocolonial project.

 This is not to claim that LLMs are not useful and as a researcher I am genuinely excited by the incredible progress in language modeling techniques in recent years.